Tel: 416-596-2960 ext. 235

 Christine graduated at the top of her class from the paralegal program at Durham College in 2008 and is a paralegal member of the Law Society of Ontario.
 She is also certified as a law clerk by the Institute of Law Clerks of Ontario.

-Over the past ten years, Christine has supported lawyers in both criminal defence and professional regulatory practices.
+For over a decade, Christine has supported lawyers in both criminal defence and professional regulatory practices.
 She is dedicated to providing exceptional service to our clients, both as a Law Clerk and as our Office Manager.